andreamendoza333/Zillow-Home-Values/README.md

 - I found that LA, Miami, and New York have the highest housing costs
 - States like Selma, Alabama and St. Louis , Missouri had the lowest housing costs

+#### The median house prices dropped in year 2012 and rose more steeply between 2020 and 2022.
+Since the Covid-19 pandemic, housing costs rose dramatically and have not stopped rising.

+![](Screenshot%202025-12-13%20at%209.23.06%E2%80%AFAM.jpg)

-- immeditaley after the Covid-19 pandemic, in 2020, the avergae change in price increased by about $19,000, but then dropped after 2022 by about $28,593.
+#### Immeditaley after the Covid-19 pandemic, in 2020, the avergae delta in price increased by about $19,000, but then dropped after 2022 by about $28,593.
 This sharp increase and sharp decrease indicates that that home values during the Covid-19 pandemic appracited in value but did not stay that way.

-![](Screenshot%202025-12-13%20at%209.23.06%E2%80%AFAM.jpg)

 ![](Screenshot%202025-12-13%20at%209.23.36%E2%80%AFAM.png)